7.2 Role of Pathway Missionaries

 - Provide PathwayConnect administration and the agent stake president with regular updates and feedback

 Existing U.S. & Canada PathwayConnect sites primarily find potential students once per year for the fall semester (September).
-Missionaries in the U.S. & Canada should consult with their PathwayConnect manager before starting winter semester groups (January).
+Missionaries in the U.S. & Canada should consult with their PathwayConnect manager before starting winter (January) or spring (April) semester groups.
 PathwayConnect sites outside the U.S & Canada may start groups for all three semesters (fall, winter, and spring) based on demand.

 - Teach local institute classes.
 (Local institute directors make these assignments.)